northeast-kansas-library-system/nextsteps/docs/_sources/usergroup/ug.20230829.rst.txt

     - Link to proposed 2024 confidentiality statement
     - We will go over this document piece by piece at this meeting and revew confideniality in general

 #.
+2024 plan to create a Next Search Catalog privacy policy

+    - Based on principals of GDPR (`GDPR principals from EU <https://gdpr-info.eu/art-5-gdpr/>`_)
+    - `Pathfinder Central privacy policy <https://drive.google.com/file/d/1H96HVvmJ85Ea88Yv4utZvIzEq4cLQ5bx/view?pli=1>`_
+    - Informs patrons what data is kept in Next Search Catalog and how they go about removing their data
+    - "Do you consent to cookies" messages are coming to the Koha OPAC soon

+#.
 Removing the "Female/Male/Other/None specified" buttons on borrower accounts

-    - On August 29, 2023, these buttons will be removed from Next
+    - On August 26, 2023, these buttons will be removed from Next (with the upgrade)
     - On September 15, 2023, all "Female/Male/Other/None specified" data in Next Search Catalog will be deleted
     - Run report 3752 on or before September 14 if you wish to get a borrower count based on this data